EvilSlesh/ax3000t/README.md

 ## Info on Passwall2 Update App
 Passwall2 is using its own method to update cores (Xray, Sing-box and Hysteria).
 Its calling backend API to fetch packages version and determine if update is needed.
 The update proccess download raw binary data and replace them.
 Note that its not using opkg upgrade command, therefore it can bypass storage limitation on some routers.
 In future version of the script we will mimic this behavour and will use Passwall2 API to install latest version of all cores.
 For now do it manually.

+## Note
+On Xiaomi AX3000T, factory partitioning results in an overlay size of ~60 MB, compared to ~90 MB available on similar routers.
+The script is optimized to work with limited storage space.
+To regain more free space you will need to modify factory partitioning using UART or direct flash the ROM chip (not recommanded), and recovering original firmware is only possible by mentioned methods.